noname0443/GolangChat/README.md

 3. Invite other users by their name (count of users in chat isn't limited)
 4. Send messages and get messages in real time
 ## Installation
+It's very important to set up all environment variables before launch program.
+You can use prepared scripts after reboot or write it to .bashrc/windows variables.
 ### Ubuntu
 ```bash
 sudo apt-get install postgresql